Jun 07, 2023

 Web Developer Salary by Skill Set

-Another factor determining the average website developer’s salary is their skills.
-Since web development comprises various workflows, many employers are looking for web developers with the skills to work on certain parts of website creation.
+Another factor determining the website developer’s salary is their expertise.
+Since web development comprises various workflows, employers seek web developers with the ability to work on certain parts of website creation.

 Front-End Web Developer Salary

 Front-end developers work on the website’s visuals and structure.
-Developers in this field focus on building and optimizing web design.
-They ensure each project delivers an excellent user experience.
+Developers in this field focus on building and optimizing interfaces to deliver an excellent user experience.

-The following are the average salary for front-end developers taken from three popular job search platforms, per December 13, 2022:
+The following is the average salary for front-end developers from three popular job search platforms per May 5, 2023:

-Based on these `sources, the average salary for a front-end developer in the US is $87,185/year.
+Based on these sources, the median salary for a front-end developer in the US is $91,180/year.

-If you’re interested in becoming a front-end developer, build a portfolio of web design projects to showcase your artistic skills and understanding in UX design.
-Having knowledge of relevant programming languages and web performance also increases your chances of getting hired.
+If you’re interested in becoming a front-end developer, build a portfolio of web design mockups you developed in the past to showcase your artistic skills and understanding in UX design.
+Knowing relevant coding languages also increases your chances of attracting potential clients.

 Back-End Web Developer Salary

 Back-end developers primarily work on the technology that powers websites from behind the scenes, such as databases and servers.
-This type of developer ensures the website architecture and elements are functional and work as intended.
+This type of developer ensures the website architecture and elements work as intended.

-In more detail, back-end developers build functions to save, process, and communicate database information to site visitors.
-As such, this web development job title requires advanced coding skills as well as logical and analytical prowess.
+Back-end developers build functions to save, process, and communicate database information to site visitors.
+As such, this job title requires advanced coding skills as well as logical and analytical prowess.

-Here are the average annual salaries for back-end web developers from three popular job search platforms per December 13, 2022:
+Here’s the average annual salary for back-end web developers from three popular job search platforms per May 5, 2023:

-Based on these findings, a back-end developer working for a US-based company can expect to earn around $94,684/year on average.
+Based on these findings, a back-end developer working for a US-based company earns a median wage of $110,467/year.